Themekraft/Larry/README.md

 Just call me Larry.

-Forget theming, that is so 2010.

-Use me as a quick hackable starting point, and add some awesome content with new page builders like Elementor or Tailor.
+Use me as a quick hackable starting point for your next awesome WordPress project.

 Enjoy, Larry